 2. Our attitude towards tax planning

-We do not engage in any aggressive tax planning, including the use of tax havens.
+We do not engage in any aggressive tax planning, including abusing tax havens, low tax jurisdictions or exploit the tax structure as a method of tax evasion.
+And we act with a resolute mindset in the spirit of being a responsible tax payer.
 We strive to work tax efficiently as part of our overall business strategy, aiming to create the most value possible, whilst contributing to society.
 As part of our overall business strategy, we will consider a range of tax outcomes to a potential transaction as long as they support an underlying commercial rationale, support our value creation and ultimately our contribution to society.
-We work towards satisfying the interests of stakeholders such as society, employees and shareholders etc. by legitimate means with advice from professional tax advisers where necessary.
+We work towards satisfying the interests of stakeholders such as society, employees and shareholders etc. By legitimate means with advice from professional tax advisers where necessary.
 Our intercompany transactions are performed based on the arm’s length principle, which is periodically updated in consideration of change in our business environment.
 We view our social responsibility highly and strive not to impair trust between society and ourselves with regard to tax planning.

 3. The level of tax risk we are prepared to accept

 We endeavor to comply with the tax laws in each jurisdiction in which we operate.
 However, we acknowledge that the elimination of all tax risk is impractical to the complexity of tax legislation and differences in interpretation that may arise.
 However, the Group is committed to the identification and monitoring of relevant significant tax risks.
 In these circumstances we will seek the guidance of professional tax advisors.
 In addition international tax laws are frequently revised and new laws added, therefore we seek to remain aware of these and act appropriately.